BojanKonjevic/sprout/README.md

 ```
 zenit <project-name>            scaffold a new project
 zenit <project-name> --dry-run  preview what would be created (nothing is written)
+zenit add [addon]               add an addon to the current project
+zenit add [addon] --dry-run     preview what the addon would change
+zenit remove [addon]            remove an addon from the current project
+zenit remove [addon] --dry-run  preview what would be removed
+zenit doctor                    check project health against zenit's expectations
+zenit config                    show config file path and current settings
 zenit list-templates            show available templates
 zenit list-addons               show available addons
 zenit --version
 ```

-The interactive prompt uses arrow keys and space to select.
-If stdin is not a tty (e.g. piped input or CI), it falls back to numbered selection.
+All interactive prompts use arrow keys and space to select.
+If stdin is not a tty (e.g. piped input or CI), they fall back to numbered selection.

+All commands that modify the filesystem support `--dry-run` — nothing is written, everything that would happen is printed.

 ---